Gabon fret over Aubameyang availability for do or die Afcon qualifier against Burundi | Goal.com

 The Gabon captain Aubameyang missed the last qualifying match at home to Mali which they lost 1-0, putting their bid for Egypt 2019 at risk.

-While Aubameyand did not turn up for the Mali tie for injury reasons, reports in Gabon suggested that it was a snub of national duty.
+While Aubameyang did not turn up for the Mali tie owing to injury reasons, reports in Gabon suggested that it was a snub of national duty.
 This was after the Arsenal star had clashed with Fegafoot over the appointment of his father Pierre-Francois as national team co-coach without consultation.

 “Pierre-Emerick Aubameyang is Gabonese just like us, and all the Gabonese take this game in their hearts.
 As much as we are asking if Aubameyang will be present at this match, he wants to be in Egypt and wants Gabon to qualify against Burundi,” Mounguengui was quoted as saying by Afrik Foot.